Bedrock-OSS/bedrock-wiki/docs/items/items-16.md

 ```

 ### minecraft:can_destroy_in_creative
-This component controls whether or not you can break lbocks wiht this item while you are in creative mode.
+This component controls whether or not you can break bocks with this item while you are in creative mode.

 <CodeHeader></CodeHeader>